apache/iceberg/docs/docs/daft.md

 > **Setup Steps**
 >
-> To follow along with this code, first create an Iceberg table following [the spark-quickstart tutorial](https://iceberg.apache.org/spark-quickstart/).
-PyIceberg must then be correctly configured by ensuring that our `~/.pyiceberg.yaml` file contains an appropriate catalog entry:
+> To follow along with this code, first create an Iceberg table following [the Spark Quickstart tutorial](https://iceberg.apache.org/spark-quickstart/).
+PyIceberg must then be correctly configured by ensuring that the `~/.pyiceberg.yaml` file contains an appropriate catalog entry:
 >
 > ```
 > catalog: